 Causes of Parkinson’s disease:

 Normally, the neurons produce a vital brain chemical known as dopamine.
-It serves as a chemical messenger and controls the body movements.
-A lack of dopamine activity causes loss of body movements.
-In this disease, there is deterioration of neurons and there is less production of dopamine in brain.
-There are various factors which triggers this condition are
+It serves as a chemical messenger and controls the body's movements.
+A lack of dopamine activity causes a loss of body movements.
+In this disease, there is deterioration of neurons and there is less production of dopamine in the brain.
+There are various factors that trigger this condition are

-• Person above 50 years are more susceptible to this disease.
-It increases with the age
+• People above 50 years are more susceptible to this disease.
+It increases with age

 • Family history increases your chances to develop the disease